sourcemeta/learnjsonschema.com/content/2019-09/validation/minContains.markdown

-For example, consider an array of 10 items where 5 of its items validate against the [`contains`]({{< ref "2019-09/applicator/contains" >}}) subschema and `minContains` is set to to 2.
-When not collecting annotations, validation will stop after encountering the second match.
+For example, consider an array of 10 items where 5 of its items validate against the [`contains`]({{< ref "2019-09/applicator/contains" >}}) subschema and [`minContains`]({{< ref "2019-09/validation/mincontains" >}}) is set to to
+2. When not collecting annotations, validation will stop after encountering the second match.
 However, when collecting annotations, validation will have to proceed past the second match to report the 5 matching indexes.{{</common-pitfall>}}

 {{<constraint-warning `array`>}}